-Closely related to slip and fall accidents, trip and fall incidents occur when a pedestrian’s foot encounters a physical object or obstruction that shouldn’t be present.
+Closely related to slip and fall accidents, trip, and fall incidents occur when a pedestrian’s foot encounters a physical object or obstruction that shouldn’t be present.
 Uneven stairs—whether their condition is due to poor installation, impact-related damage, or gradual wear—cause many stairway accidents.
-Badly fitted carpet can become bunched up in certain areas, which poses a tripping hazard.
+A badly fitted carpet can become bunched up in certain areas, which poses a tripping hazard.
 Raised sidewalks lead to a number of accidents as well.

 Slip and Fall Injuries

 Most of the time, a slip and fall accident results in no serious harm to the individual.
 There are exceptions, though, and these incidents are what we are focusing on here.